Volunteering advice

 • able to commit to the time the organisation needs

-You can find volunteering opportunities listed on Do IT.
+You can find volunteering opportunities through:

 Preparing and making a good impression